Orbit lengths for promotion on 2-row and near-hook tableaux

 \subsection{Future directions}

 There are many more questions to ask here.
-Based on experiments in Sage \cite{sage}, the orbit lengths for the tableaux $T[n]$ built from a fixed starting tableau $T$ are not always divisors of fixed polynomials in $n$ (although they are for the cases studied here).
-However, it appears the orbit lengths may always be divisors of fixed \emph{\tb{\tcb{quasipolynomials}}} in $n$, meaning piecewise functions of $n$ where the cases depend only on the value of $n$ mod some fixed number, and where the function is a polynomial in each case.
+Based on experiments in Sage \cite{sage}, the orbit lengths for the tableaux $T[n]$ built from a fixed starting tableau $T$ are best described not as divisors of fixed polynomials in $n$ (although they are for the cases studied here), but rather as divisors of fixed \emph{\tb{\tcb{quasipolynomials}}} in $n$, meaning piecewise functions of $n$ where the cases depend only on the value of $n$ mod some fixed number, and where the function is a polynomial in each case.
 We pose this as a conjecture:

 \begin{conjecture} For every fixed tableau $T$, there exists a quasipolynomial in $n$ such that for $n$ sufficiently large, the orbit length of $T[n]$ always divides that quasipolynomial (provided $T[n]$ is a standard Young tableau). \end{conjecture}